Shahad-AlSaleem/shahad-alsaleem.github.io/content/writeups/pg/lavrem.md

 ## Reconnaissance

-Start with a quick default scan to see what's exposed, then a deeper service scan on whatever comes back.
+Start with a quick default scan by nmap.

 ```
 (root㉿kali)# nmap 192.168.171.24